eldanb/thrush/thrush-docs/docs/guide/intro.md

 ## In this Version

 - A software-based wavetable synthesizer.
-This is CPU intensive but will allow accuracy and flexibility in rendering different effects.
+This is 'CPU intensive' but will allow accuracy and flexibility in rendering different effects.
 - A WebAudio-native wavetable synthesizer.
 This is more CPU optimized (since a lot of the work is offloaded to WebAudio), but as such it is somewhat restricted in flexibility.
+- An FM synthesizer.
 - Buffering sequencer.
 Capable of operating the synthesizers in a synchronized manner, and orchestrating multiple synthesizer event sequences.
 Sequences may be mixed, concatenated, and otherwise transformed.
 Sequences may operate multiple synthesizers, and include markers / cues that can be observed and waited upon.
 Event sequences are lazily evaluated, buffered and streamed into the synthesizers.
 - Generator function based sequence.
 Generates an event sequence by evaluating a JavaScript generator function.
 This is useful for creating generative / procedural musical content.
 - Pattern based sequences.
 These are sequences that are based on fixed-time slots with commands.
+- Simple part notation sequences.
+These are sequences that are specified in a simple language for musical notation.
-- Rudimentary UI to experiment with the thing.
+- Project editing UI -- with tabbed editors, resource lists, etc.

+### News: March 2022
+- Project editor UI including code and wavetable synthesis editing
+- FM synthesis and instrument editor

 ### News: December 2022
 - Support for volume envelopes for notes